mk12/blog/posts/tortoise-and-hare.md

 In addition to detecting the cycle, the algorithm determines the beginning of the cycle and its period.
 In the diagram above, the cycle begins at "L" and has a period of 3, because three jumps takes you back to the same spot.
 The tortoise and hare algorithm is not the only way of doing this, but it's unique in that it uses just two pointers and no additional memory.
 We could go through the list and build up a set data structure (implemented as a tree or hash table), stopping when the next item is already in the set, but that requires lot of memory if the list is large.

 Let's assume the hare runs twice as fast as the tortoise.
 Clearly the hare will reach the finish line before the tortoise.
 But what if it was a never-ending circular race track?
 The hare would always be ahead, but eventually he would be so far ahead that he laps the tortoise!
 The key difference when the track has a cycle, then, is that at some point other than the beginning, _the hare will be at the same spot as the tortoise_.
-Once the cycle has been detected, we send the hare back to the beginning and advance both of them at the same speed until they meet again---and we can prove that this second meeting place will be the start of the cycle.
+Once the cycle has been detected, we send the hare back to the beginning and advance both of them at the same speed until they meet again -- and we can prove that this second meeting place will be the start of the cycle.
 Finally, the tortoise rests while the hare does a victory lap to find the period of the cycle.

 # Proof of correctness